-Kona is some of the most expensive coffees in the world and is actually the most expensive by region.
-It is grown in a small area, around 30 square miles, known as the Kona Coffee Belt which makes it an exclusive product.
+Kona is some of the most expensive coffees in the world and is the most expensive by region.
+It is grown in a small area, around 30 square miles, known as the Kona Coffee Belt, which makes it an exclusive product.

 Many other coffee producers use the “strip picking” method, where a picker takes a branch and removes all the coffee berries in one go.

-But in Kona, beans are picked selectively, a much slower process but it means only the ripest beans are picked, and the picker can return to the same tree when the remainder of the beans ripen.
+But in Kona, beans are picked selectively, a much slower process, which means only the ripest beans are picked, and the picker can return to the same tree when the remainder of the beans ripen.

-This combination of exclusivity and high production costs, plus the excellent flavor, add up to a premium brand.
+This combination of exclusivity, high production costs, and excellent flavor add up to a premium brand.

 What does Kona coffee taste like?

 The most dominant flavor in any coffee is its bitterness or acidity.
-Kona coffee has mild acidity which still gives a ‘bite’ to the taste buds without overpowering them.
+Kona coffee has a mild acidity, which still gives a ‘bite’ to the taste buds without overpowering them.

-It has a full taste, described as a little sweet and nutty, almost a dark chocolate flavor with earthy notes from the volcanic soil.
+It has a full taste, a little sweet and nutty, almost a dark chocolate flavor with earthy notes from the volcanic soil.

 Can you bring Kona coffee back from Hawaii?

-You can buy Kona beans in most supermarkets and grocery stores around Hawaii, and take them home to enjoy at your leisure.
+You can buy Kona beans in most supermarkets and grocery stores around Hawaii and take them home to enjoy at leisure.

 One note of warning, however: always check that the beans are 100% Kona.